GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 ### Results on unique track counts per color

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph09.png" caption="Distribution of the number of individuals per color." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph09.png" caption="**Figure 16:**Distribution of the number of individuals per color." %}

-The diagram (Fig. 14) shows the "Distribution of the Number of Individuals per Color," which is represented by three colors: Blue, Flower, and Yellow.
+The diagram **(Fig. 16)** shows the "Distribution of the Number of Individuals per Color," which is represented by three colors: Blue, Flower, and Yellow.
 It is a histogram that describes the frequency of "Unique Track Counts" for each color category.
 The x-axis (Number of Individuals) represents the number of individuals.
 The values range from 0 to over 300.
 The y-axis (Frequency) indicates the frequency, i.e., how often a certain number of individuals occurs in each color category.

 The yellow plate dominates the range at low values (below 50 individuals).
 The frequency is particularly high when the number of individuals is very small, and then drops rapidly.
 There are no values at high numbers.